Foreign exchange regime

-Management companies are legal persons that have their registered office in Slovenia that provides the service of managing an undertaking for collective investment in transferable securities (hereinafter: UCITS) on the basis of an authorisation of the ATVP.
+Management companies are legal persons which have their registered office in Slovenia that provides the service of managing an undertaking for collective investment in transferable securities (hereinafter: UCITS) under the ATVP authorisation.

-If the management company is organised as a limited liability company, it shall be governed, mutatis mutandis, by the provisions of ZISDU-3 on the acquisition and shareholders of a management company organised as a public limited company.
-Shareholders seeking a qualified holding in such a company (i.e. 10% or more, 20% or more, 33% or more, 50% or more etc.) must obtain a permit from the ATVP.
+If a management company is organised as a limited liability company, it is governed, mutatis mutandis, by provisions of ZISDU-3 on the acquisition and shareholders of a management company organised as a public limited company.
+Shareholders seeking acquisition of a qualified holding in such a company (i.e. 10% or more, 20% or more, 33% or more, 50% or more etc.) must obtain prior approval from the ATVP.

-A management company may select a two-tier system of management with a management board and a supervisory board or a one-tier system of management with a board of directors.
-In line with the legally prescribed procedure, the company’s management must consist of at least two members who should have previously acquired the permission of the ATVP.
-If a management company selects a one-tier system of management, a board of directors comprised of at least two executive directors must be designated.
+A management company may select a two-tier management system with a management board and a supervisory board, or a one-tier management system with a board of directors.
+In line with the legally defined procedure, a company’s management must consist of at least two members who should have previously acquired the ATVP permission.
+If a management company selects a one-tier system of management, a board of directors including at least two executive directors must be designated.

-Prior to being entered in the court register, the founders of management companies must receive an authorisation to manage investment funds from the ATVP.
-On behalf of the investment fund they manage, management companies must make a contract with the depositories for the provision of custodian services.
+Prior to court register entry, such founding management companies must be given the ATVP authorisation to manage investment funds.
+On behalf of the investment fund they manage, management companies must sign a contract with the depositories for the provision of custodian services.
 Pursuant to the law, depositories are:

-- a bank having its registered office in Slovenia and authorised by the Bank of Slovenia to perform depositary functions;
+- a bank with a registered office in Slovenia and authorised by the Bank of Slovenia to perform depositary functions; and

-- a branch of a third country bank established in Slovenia in accordance with the law governing banking and authorised by the Bank of Slovenia to perform depositary functions.
+- a branch of an EU member state bank or a branch of a third-country bank established in Slovenia under the law governing banking and authorised by the Bank of Slovenia to perform depositary functions.

-The financial crisis has revealed many vulnerabilities of the financial system, which have required careful reviews of existing control measures for all stakeholders in the European financial market.
-One of these areas was depositary functions, remuneration policies and sanctions regarding UCITS.
+The financial crisis revealed many vulnerabilities of the financial system, requiring careful reviews of existing control measures for all stakeholders in the European financial market.
+These areas included depositary functions, remuneration policies and sanctions regarding UCITS.

-According to the Investment Funds and Management Companies Act, investment funds are undertakings for collective investment whose sole purpose is to publicly collect the funds of investors and invest them, in compliance with an agreed investment policy, in different kinds of investment for the sole benefit of the unit-holders of such investment funds.
-In Slovenia UCITS may be established as a mutual fund and umbrella fund.
-Under ZISDU-3 alternative investment funds may also be established that raise capital from the public as an alternative mutual fund, alternative umbrella fund or an investment company with variable capital.
+According to the Investment Funds and Management Companies Act, investment funds are undertakings for collective investment whose sole purpose is to publicly collect investors’ funds and invest them, in compliance with an agreed investment policy, in different kinds of investment possibilities for the sole benefit of the unit-holders of such investment funds.
+In Slovenia, UCITS may be established as mutual funds and umbrella funds.
+ZISDU-3 also provides for alternative investment funds that raise capital from general public as an alternative mutual fund, alternative umbrella fund or an investment company with variable capital.

-An investment company is an alternative investment fund that raises capital from the public as a limited company with its initial capital divided into freely transferable shares of the same class.
-The management company shall manage the investment company’s assets on behalf of and for the account of the investment company.
-The minimum amount of initial capital of an investment company is EUR 1,000,000.
+An investment company is an alternative investment fund that raises capital from the public as a limited company with its initial capital divided into freely transferable shares of equal class.
+A management company manages the investment company’s assets on behalf of and for the account of the investment company.
+The minimum initial capital of an investment company is EUR 1,000,000.
 An investment company may increase its initial capital with contributions provided that the issue price of shares is at least equal to the book-entry value of shares on the date of publication of the invitation to subscribe and pay for shares, increased by any costs associated with the increase in the initial capital of the investment company that the management company is entitled to claim.
-Notwithstanding the scope of participation in the capital of the investment company, no single person or persons acting in accordance with the Takeovers Act shall have more than 33% of all voting rights of the investment company and more than 33% of participation in the profit of the investment company.
+Notwithstanding the scope of participation in the capital of the investment company, no single person or persons acting in accordance with the Takeovers Act may have more than 33% of all voting rights of the investment company and more than 33% of participation in the profit of the investment company.

-Investment companies’ shares can only be paid up in full prior to the investment company’s entry in the Court Register.
-Prior to entering its foundation in the Companies Register, the investment company needs to acquire the ATVP’s approval of its statute.
+Investment companies’ shares must be paid in full prior to the investment company’s entry in the Court Register.
+Before entering its foundation in the Companies Register, an investment company needs to acquire the ATVP approval of its statute.

-A mutual fund is an UCITS whose assets are separate from the assets of the management company and from other assets managed by the management company, which is divided into units.
-Upon a unit holder’s request, the value of his units is payable out of the fund’s assets.
-Mutual funds consist of assets including investments in transferable securities, that are generated by the funds of natural or legal persons and which are, therefore, owned by those natural and legal persons.
-The assets owned by mutual funds must be kept separate from the assets owned by the management company which manages that fund.
-Mutual funds are established and managed only for the benefit of their owners and, consequently, they do not have the status of legal persons.
+A mutual fund is an UCITS whose assets are separate from the assets of the management company and from other assets managed by the management company, and is divided into units.
+Upon a unit holder’s request, the value of their units is payable out of the fund’s assets.
+Mutual funds consist of assets including investments in transferable securities that are generated by the funds of natural or legal persons and, therefore, are owned by those natural and legal persons.
+Assets owned by mutual funds must be kept separate from the assets owned by the management company which manages that fund.
+Mutual funds are established and managed only for the benefit of their owners and, thus, do not have the status of legal persons.

-Natural or legal persons become the owners of a proportionate share in the mutual fund when they buy investment coupons of that mutual fund.
+Natural or legal persons become the owners of a proportionate share in a mutual fund when they purchase investment coupons of that mutual fund.
 Investment coupons are registered securities related to one or more units of the property owned by the mutual fund and issued by the management company.
-Such coupons may be transferable or non-transferable (depending on the rules of management of the mutual fund).
+Such coupons may be transferable or non-transferable (depending on the rules for managing the mutual fund).

-The owners of investment coupons may at any time request in writing to have their investment coupons purchased by the management company in the value of a unit of the mutual fund.
+The owners of investment coupons may at any time request in writing to have their investment coupons purchased by the management company according to the value of a unit in the mutual fund.
 The value of a mutual fund unit is calculated by dividing the net value of the fund’s assets by the number of units in circulation.
-Management companies must make the payment of investment coupons in cash within five working days of the day the value of mutual fund units is calculated.
+Management companies must make the payment of investment coupons in cash within 5 working days of the day the value of mutual fund units is calculated.

-Mutual funds can be merged pursuant to conditions defined by law.
+Mutual funds can be merged pursuant to conditions as defined by law.
 A merger can be either domestic or cross-border.
-After the merger has been completed, the merging mutual fund shall cease to exist without a liquidation procedure; all of its capital and rights and obligations shall be transferred to the receiving mutual fund.
+After a merger has been completed, the merging mutual fund ceases to exist without a liquidation procedure; all of its capital and rights and obligations are then transferred to the receiving mutual fund.